gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 [Customize your layout](../custom-layouts.md) by rearranging and resizing widgets.

-Add Project details for a new project and see how your Proposal updates to display the newly added data.
+Add project details for a new project and see how your proposal updates to display the newly added data.

 *![Populated Proposal](/examples/images/2023-07-proposals-contracts/populated-proposal.png)*